Can you imagine a world where it’s a luxury to get up from a bed to walk around in an apartment-sized living area?

 “Ain’t that the truth, honey!
 I feel sorry for them.
 Kids do best when there’s room to run around and play.
 They need the room.
 Your father and I are glad to help you and Liam out as much as we can.”

 “I just can’t imagine it, the way it is.
 During the week, Liam has to research and write sales proposals.
-I have to come up with social media campaigns.
+I come up with social media campaigns.
 We can do that sitting in a car going here and there in the traffic, but to have a kid with us in the middle of all that?
 I can’t see it.”

 She and Liam had watched a documentary the other day about another couple who raised their daughter in a self-driving car, an auto-auto.
 The documentary was about the girl’s day in the car.
 Both of the parents in the documentary worked.
 The auto-auto, a Ford Commander, dropped each of them off at their jobs.
 The young girl stayed at home all day in traffic, babysat by an educational module in the car.